 While traveling abroad, learn each country’s respective emergency number (surprise: it is not always 911) and these phrases to help others help you:

-Depending on your gap year program, you might need to learn a few extra words.
-A Costa Rican wildlife volunteer, for instance, will need to know more animal names, while a study abroad program in Italian culinary arts would require a more elaborate gastronomic vocabulary.
+Depending on your gap year program, you might need to learn a few extra important phrases to know when traveling abroad.
+For instance, a Costa Rican wildlife volunteer, for instance, will need to know more animal names, while a study abroad program in Italian culinary arts would require a more elaborate gastronomic vocabulary.